Under certain circumstances, you can prevent or postpone your water from being shut off.

 Raise Your Hand (Shutoff Exemption)

 If your water service is at risk of shutoff due to unpaid balance, you can stop it if you meet certain qualifications.
-The City has taken steps to protect water customers through the Raise Your Hand initiative, which exempts vulnerable citizens from shutoffs until the end of 2023.
+The City has taken steps to protect water customers through the Raise Your Hand initiative, which exempts vulnerable citizens from shutoffs.

-If a senior (65 years or older), person with disabilities, or child (under 18 years old), lives under your roof, your water will not be shut off.
+If a senior (65 years or older), person with a disability or serious illness, or child (under 18 years old), lives under your roof, your water will not be shut off.
 Although your balance may continue to increase if you don’t pay, you will be protected from shutoff.
+These protections are available to anyone, including tenants.

 If you meet these criteria, contact us at 215-685-6300 or by email at wrbhelpdesk@phila.gov to prevent a shutoff or restore your water service.